aryelgois/designwithfontforge.com/en-US/Trusting_Your_Eyes.md

 evaluate the relative success or failure of the newest choices you have made &mdash; or, even better, to compare two (or three, or more&hellip;) options you are considering.

-Sometimes you will find you have to double back and change a design choice you thought was already working well.
+Sometimes you will find you have to look back and change a design choice you thought was already working well.
 This is normal.
 Making a font requires balancing many variables, and surprises often occur.
 The more you design fonts, the more experience you will have in making these arbitrary choices.